sydney-linux-user-group/slug/README.md

  - run third-party/mkzip
  - edit config.py to include the library in the sys.path

+# I'm getting weird errors about modules not existing

+You probably need to run ``init-third-party`` to update your third-party libraries

 # Pushing to appengine

  - If neccessary, increment version number in app.cfg to make sure you don't trample on the currently-live version of the app